Sagittarius Sign Dates & Traits

 Sagittarians tend to have a natural curiosity for, and a knack for languages, so jobs in writing, storytelling, or even translation would be appropriate for the articulate and well-studied Centaur.

-With a love of travel and adventure, Sagittarians could make excellent tour guides, where they can combine their social gifts for storytelling, higher knowledge of local culture and love for nature in a dynamic and fun role.
+With a love of travel and adventure, Sagittarians could make excellent tour guides, where they can combine their social gifts for storytelling, higher knowledge of local culture, and love for nature in a dynamic and fun role.

 As with all fire signs, Sagittarians have athletic leanings, so working in the fields of sport and movement may be appealing.
-Though Centaurs love to be active, they may not be particularly status-seeking, ambitious, or competitive; and may participate in sport for the joy and camaraderie and can make great team coaches, or even practitioners of sport medicine.
+Though Centaurs love to be active, they may not be particularly status-seeking, ambitious, or competitive; and may participate in sport for the joy and camaraderie and can make great team coaches, or even practitioners of sports medicine.

 When exploring overall compatibility in astrology, it’s important to take more than the sun sign into consideration, as the rising sign, moon, and other planetary cross-connections will tell the whole story in relationships.
 That being said, Sagittarius natives will tend to blend best with fire signs and air signs; and may need to work harder on relationships with water signs and earth signs.